-Settlement Agreement, the first having been by letter dated November 14, 2012 ("2012 Referral" or "November 2012 Referral").

-One category of claims from the 2014 Referral is applicable here.
-That category, known as Category A, consists of claims by U.S. nationals for hostage-taking1 by Iraq2 in violation of international law prior to October 7, 2004, provided that the claimant was not a plaintiff in pending litigation against Iraq for hostage taking3 at the time of the entry into force of the Claims Settlement Agreement and has not received compensation under the Claims Settlement Agreement from the U.S. Department of State. . . .
+Settlement Agreement, the first having been by letter dated November 14, 2012 ("2012 known as Category A, consists of claims by U.S. nationals for hostage-taking1 by $Iraq^2$ in violation of international law prior to October 7, 2004, provided that the claimant was not a plaintiff in pending litigation against Iraq for hostage taking3 at the time of the entry into force of the Claims Settlement Agreement and has not received compensation under the Claims Settlement Agreement from the U.S. Department of State....